idaholab/TMAP8/doc/content/index.md

 TMAP8 is a collaborative project.
-We are always looking for new collaborations and encourage everyone to [get started](getting_started/installation.html), start [contributing](getting_started/contributing.html), and connect with the team on [the TMAP8 GitHub discussion](https://github.com/idaholab/tmap8/discussions).
+We are always looking for new collaborations and encourage everyone to [get started](getting_started/installation.html), start [contributing](getting_started/contributing.html), and connect with the team on [the TMAP8 GitHub discussion forum](https://github.com/idaholab/tmap8/discussions).